spacecloud-io/space-learn/content/Space Cloud/basics/unified-graphql-api.md

 So does the magic ends here?
 Not really😛.

-## Chain our database and micorservice queries
+## Chain our database and microservice queries

 Have a look at this query: